Hillsboro, Oregon: Geography

 The United States Census Bureau reports the city has a total area of 21.6 sqmi, all of which is land.
 In 2013, Hillsboro itself reported an area of 23.88 sqmi, equivalent to 15283 acre.
 The city is located in the Tualatin Valley, and the Tualatin River forms part of the southern city limits.
 The city's terrain is fairly level, consistent with an agricultural past and the farms still in operation.
 Hillsboro is about 17 mi west of Portland and immediately west of Beaverton, at an elevation of 194 ft above sea level.
 In addition to the Tualatin River, streams include Dairy Creek, McKay Creek, Rock Creek, Dawson Creek, and Turner Creek.
 Neighboring communities in addition to Beaverton are Aloha, Cornelius, Glencoe, North Plains, Reedville, Scholls, and West Union.

 Hillsboro's street system differs from many others in the county.
-Most cities in Washington County use a numbering system and cardinal direction orientation based on a grid that begins at the Willamette River in downtown Portland, which was originally part of Washington County.
+Most parts of Washington County use a numbering system and cardinal direction orientation based on a grid that begins horizontally at the Willamette River in downtown Portland, and Vertically at the Willamette Baseline.
 For example, the street names in Beaverton generally include Southwest (SW) prefixes because Beaverton lies in the southwest quadrant of the Portland grid.
 Previously, some county road names and addresses in Hillsboro conformed to the Portland grid instead of Hillsboro's internal cardinal direction grid.
 In January 2015, the city began the process of making all addresses and streets within Hillsboro conform to the internal grid, through the Connecting Hillsboro Address Project.

 The internal grid in Hillsboro centers on the downtown intersection of Main Street, which runs east–west, and First Avenue, which runs north–south.
 Most addresses within the city include a quadrant prefix: NW, NE, SW, or SE.
 Main Street is simply designated as East Main or West Main, and First Avenue is only North First or South First.
 Addresses on the streets' south side and the avenues' east side have even numbers, while odd numbers are on the opposite side.
 Hillsboro's street system contains 20 blocks per mile (12.5 blocks per kilometer).

 North–south through roadways are called avenues, while east–west roadways are called streets.
 All cul-de-sacs are named courts.
 Private roadways are named ways or places.
 Roads that curve can be named drives.
 Alleys are named lanes.
 Non-city streets may not conform to these naming conventions.